TheOldPresbyope/MoodeRadioCheck/README.md

 WARNING: This script sets the moOde volume to 0 to try to protect the user's system, but this has no effect if volume control is disabled.

 Notes:
-* A streaming audio URL may fail to play temporarily due to issues at the server or in an intervening gateway, router, or, generally, the content delivery network.
+* A streaming audio URL may fail to play temporarily due to issues at the server or in an intervening gateway or, generally, the content delivery network.
 * Geofenced URLs will fail for outsiders.
 * Just because MPD says it can play a URL doesn't mean the source is streaming useful audio.
 * Subdirectories are including in directory checks because I have sorted my moOde radio stations into subdirectories by genre.